Welcome to the Dahlgren Heritage Rail Trail 50 km. This race is scheduled for the first Saturday in August each year.

 Any crew or family parking at LABC and walking through the cemetery to meet the eastern end of the trail will have their runner pulled from the race immediately.

 If you want to wear headphones on the rail trail it is ok.
 You should pull them out at aid stations and when crossing paved roads.
 Cars driving at 55 mph hurt when they impact bare skin.
+If you are wearing the "stay away from me" color, Safety Yellow, you need to be able to hear people asking to pass.

 Spider Webs – front runners will encounter webs across the trail.
 The deer flies are attracted to the webs.